Death Picks Cotton: Plot

 Back home, Peggy is telling Hank that it's okay because Cotton had made his life hell when they get a call from the hospital informing them that Cotton is still alive, which offers Hank a second chance to tell his father that he does love him.
 When Hank tries, however, Cotton flips out on him and Hank leaves the room.
-Peggy then gives Cotton a piece of her mind and tells him she will no longer put up with his rude and selfish behavior (Peggy loosely implies that she and Hank plan on putting him in a nursing home if he recovers from this ordeal) and that she hopes he lives forever and is always in pain.
+Peggy then gives Cotton a piece of her mind and tells him that she hopes he lives forever in the hell he has created on earth for her and Hank and is always in pain.
 Cotton, after saying "Do ya, now?" and laughing at Peggy's statement, finally dies.
-Hank comes back in the room and Peggy tells him that Cotton had told her that he loved Hank before he died.
+Hank comes back in the room and Peggy lies and tells him that Cotton had told her that he loved Hank before he died; in reality, he described Hank as a "worthless nothing-of-a-loser son."

 Later, back in Hank's yard, Hank places a plaque on the door of the newly rebuilt shed dedicating it to "Cotton Hill: American".
 Just when everyone stands back to admire the shed, Dale blows it up as a tribute to Cotton.